 Fired when an error occurs. |

-Below are a two examples showing how to configure an X-AuthToken header using the fetch:beforeRequest event:
+Below are two examples showing how to configure an X-AuthToken header using the fetch:beforeRequest event:

 <body _="on fetch:beforeRequest(headers)